Our use of cookies

 Answer:

-If you are leaving hospital, a social care practitioner will work with you to assess your needs and to support you when you return home wherever possible.
+If you are leaving the hospital, a social care practitioner will talk with you to understand what help you need and will try to support you in returning home, wherever possible.
+This is to make sure you get the right support you need.

 If this is not possible, it may be necessary to find you alternative arrangements.
 For example, care home bed.